sdisalvo-crd/your-own-wallet/README.md

 } from './lib/account';
 ```

-Now we delete the `export const App` we have created before and replace it with the following code:
+Now we delete the entire `export const App` function we have created before and replace it with the following:

 ```
 export const App = () => {